How to Use Dates as a Sugar Substitute

 Try these for breakfast or a snack:

 - Apple Cinnamon Smoothie (If you’re following Sugar Free 3, be sure to use unsweetened almond milk and no-sugar-added almond butter.)

 - Creamy Raspberry Smoothie (Again, use unsweetened almond milk and no-sugar-added almond butter.
-For the protein powder, Openfit’s Plant-Based Protein Shake is the perfect Sugar Free 3-approved option.)
+For the protein powder, Openfit’s Plant-Based Nutrition Shake is the perfect Sugar Free 3-approved option.)

 - Salted Caramel Smoothie Bowl (To keep it Sugar Free 3-approved, choose a yogurt with no sugar added.)

 Salad dressings can be acidic, so you’ll typically want to balance it out with a bit of sweetness.
 When adding raw dates to salad dressing, it’s ideal to use a high-speed blender or food processor to combine chopped dates with all of your other ingredients except the oil.
 Then, with the machine still running, slowly add in the oil if the recipe calls for it.

 3. Make No-Bake Treats

 Sticky dates can help bind together ingredients for cookies and bars, which is perfect for no-bake treats.
 Process the dates into fine pieces, then add nuts, grains, spices, and other goodies.

 When you want a sweet but don’t want to turn on the oven, consider these:

 - Healthy No Bake Chocolate Oatmeal Cookies (Be sure to choose a no-sugar-added peanut butter.)